imranyousuf/project-kappa/slides/progress.md

 ## The Method

--Haxby Similarity Method
+- Haxby Similarity Method
-	-Data for each subject were split into two sets, even and odd runs -Within category correlation was compared to between category correlation -Excluded maximally responsive voxels and again compared within category correlation to between category correlation
+    - Data for each subject were split into two sets, even and odd runs
+    - Within category correlation was compared to between category correlation
+    - Excluded maximally responsive voxels and again compared within category correlation to between category correlation

 # Initial work